KRM7/gapp/README.md

 ## Overview

-gapp is a library of genetic algorithm implementations in C++ for solving single- and multi-objective optimization problems.
-The algorithms are highly customizable, with all of their parts possibly defined by the user, but the library also includes GAs for several commonly used encoding types, frequently used crossover and mutation methods for each of these encodings, several stop conditions, and other utilities that can be used.
+gapp is a C++ library for solving single- and multi-objective optimization problems using genetic algorithms.
+The main features of the library include:

+ - Simple usage with predefined genetic operators, encoding types, and algorithms
+ - Includes implementations of several commonly used encoding types (binary, real, permutation, integer), with support for mixed and custom encoding types
+ - Includes implementations of commonly used crossover and mutation methods for each builtin encoding type, with support for custom genetic operators
+ - Support for both single- and multi-objective problems, constrained optimization problems, and support for both fixed and variable length solution encodings
+ - Builtin support for metrics to observe the evolution process, including implementations of common metrics like mean, minimum, and maximum fitness values in each generation
+ - Reproducible results across platforms, including with multithreaded execution
+ - Efficient, multithreaded execution with minimal overhead for the GAs, while also minimizing the number of objective function evaluations

 ## Usage example